mwmlln/tails-on-trails/README.md

   * The landing page should provide a clear purpose of the website for any site vistors
   * Users should be able to easily register/login/logout
   * Only registered user can view the details of the posts and leave comment and likes
+  * Only registered user can view the member list and profile
   * Unregistered users can view the post lists that only provide the summary of the posts
   * Registered users can see the location of the nature trails mentioned in a given post

 ### Structure
   1. The site visitor will first be presented with the landing page where they can read the purpose of this site.
 They get a choice to register first or view the forum page by pressing the button.
   2. In the Forum page, both registered and unregistered site visitors can view the list of the posts, but only registered users can open the post detail page by clicking on the button.
 For unregistered users, the button to open the post's detail page is not visible.
   3. Post detail page has details of the post, comment made for this post and number of Like button with numbers of user liked this post.
-This page is users who are logged in only.
+This page is for users who are logged in only.
   4. Member page will have a list of registered members with image and button to open the user's profile page.
-This page is users who are logged in only.
+This page is for users who are logged in only.
   5. The Profile page will have an image and a brief introduction on the member and their beloved dogs.
 This page is only available to registered users.
-This page is users who are logged in only.
-  4. The create post page is accessible for registred users only.
-This page can be opened by clicking the 'Create a Post' button in the navigation bar which is only visible for a registered user
+  4. The create post page is accessible for registered users only.
+This page can be opened by clicking the 'Create a Post' button in the navigation bar which is only visible for a registered user.
   After creating the post, Admin user must approve it before the post is displays on the site.
   Users can edit their own posts by clinking the Edit link located in the post area which is only visible to the owner of the post.
   5. (SuperUsers) Approve posts and comments